 Rob also addresses many of the standard questions he gets, like “Did Jesus have to die?”
 “What about all that wrath?” and (concerning Abraham) “What kind of God would ask a man to sacrifice his son?”
 I LOVED the answer to that one!

-The last chapter, “A Note on Growing and Changing,” has some great advise for those of us with family and friends that dont see things the way we do.
-(And who doesn’t fit that catagory?!?!)
+The last chapter, “A Note on Growing and Changing,” has some great advise for those of us with family and friends who don’t see things the way we do.
+(And who doesn’t fit that category?!?!)